Bobby Shmurda Says He Had To “Go To The Box All The Time” For Receiving “Neck” In Prison

 In today’s episode of Uh…TMI, Sir, But OK, Brooklyn rapper Bobby Shmurda made a recent appearance on Drink Champs where he talked about his time in prison—specifically, the times he got himself in trouble for sexual activity.

-“I got some neck,” Smurda said during the episode.
+“I got some neck,” Bobby Shmurda said during the episode.
 “The reason I ain’t get no p***y is because they use to violate me.
 They use to put all the bros in the good houses, they put me in the house with all the cameras.
-They like ‘nah you on top security lockdown.”
+They like ‘nah you on top security lockdown.’”

 Bobby added that he had to “go to the box all the time” because he was caught receiving fellatio, though he didn’t specify by whom.